Student Loan Refinance Rates Just Dropped Again. Should You Refinance?September 4, 2020

 - Wait until 2021 to refinance when the federal protections of 0% interest and administrative forbearance will end, and rates may still be low.
 Although keep in mind rates can change and increase.

-Deciding whether to refinance your student loans now is a decision that should make wise financial sense for you.
+Deciding if student loan refinancing is a good idea depends on what makes wise financial sense for you.
 Ultimately any time you focus on your financial future and plan financial decisions, it is a step in the right financial direction!

 *Subject to credit approval.
 Terms and conditions apply.